 For your final day, drink it all in; the laid back lifestyle and the sparkling ocean, the lack of wifi and contact with the outside world – it’s a memory you'll surely treasure for years to come!

-After checking out you'll fly back to Rarotonga for your onward flight today.
+After checking out you'll fly back to Rarotonga for your onward flight to Singapore.
 If you’re not leaving until the evening your hotel will be able to offer a late check-out (at a supplement).

 New Zealand is a year-round destination and there is always something to see and enjoy whatever time you decide to travel.
 High season runs from December to February (summer), prices will be at a premium at these times and availability limited so it is advisable to book in advance.
 March to April and September to November can be a great time to travel as the weather is fine and the crowds fewer.
 Low season is May to August (winter) for most of New Zealand, this is however the best time for skiing and so ski towns such as Queenstown will be at their busiest.